 We’ve made it sound simple, but we understand it’s not.
 Change is time-consuming, sometimes costly, and often stressful.
 Nonetheless, the future of communication is about meeting the customer where they want to be met.
 So if 248 people don’t particularly want to receive a physical letter, it might be time to contact them the way they want to be contacted.
-So save yourself the expense, and learn about the future of email.

 In 2011, the first Kindle was released, and it caused a stir among book lovers.
 The fear was that a digital book spelled a mass extinction event for all physical books.
 Option A (the e-book) would totally and utterly replace option B (the physical book).

 The same goes for communication channels today, and into the future.
-Digital evolution means moving from having only option A (letters), to having options B (email), C (portals), D (apps), and so on.
+Digital evolution means moving from having only option A (letters), to having that and options B (email), and C (portals), and D (apps), and so on.
 And some customers are going to prefer different options.
 So where email makes sense?
 Send email.
 Where mail makes sense: use mail.
 And where other channels make sense?
 You get the idea.

 With more smartphone apps, online portals, cloud-based communications and an avalanche of alternatives rising up to replace email, the chances of communicating with your entire customer base through one medium is looking less and less likely.
 So why keep trying to do it that way?